Wendy DeBoer: Nebraska State Legislature

 DeBoer was elected to the Nebraska Legislature's 10th district after Bob Krist announced that he would run for Governor of Nebraska.
 She defeated Matt Deaver in both the Primary and General election.

 In November 2022, DeBoer was on the Select Interim Ethics Committee that was reviewing a case with former Nebraska Senator Mike Groene after he was found with objectifying photos of a female staffer.

 As of 2025, DeBoer serves as the Vice Chair of the Judiciary Committee as well as being a member of the Transportation and Telecommunications Committee.
 She also servers of the Rules Committee, Legislature’s Planning Committee, and Nebraska Information Technology Commission.

 District 10 of Nebraska's Legislative District includes north Omaha and a small section of Douglas County.

 DeBoer has a political website at deboerfornebraska.com.

 LGBTQA+

-DeBoer is voted against Legislative Bill 574, Limits to Abortion Access and Prohibition of Gender Affirming Care for Minors.
+DeBoer voted against Legislative Bill 574, Limits to Abortion Access and Prohibition of Gender Affirming Care for Minors.